floraxinru/DataStory_global-abortion/README.md

 * US 5-10 year trend: Guttmacher Institute, Last five years account for more than one-quarter of all abortion restrictions enacted since Roe, News in Context, https://www.guttmacher.org/article/2016/01/last-five-years-account-more-one-quarter-all-abortion-restrictions-enacted-roe (Jan.
 2016)

+* What if Roe v.
+Wade fell?
+Visualizations to compare which states are at the highest risk of banning abortion altogether https://reproductiverights.org/what-if-roe-fell (can link in article)